tingard/hierarchical-modelling-of-spiral-pitch-angle/README.md

 Notably, small shifts in the lower limit on $\phi$ will cause us to reject the hypothesis for most of the samples, suggesting further investigation into this model is required for it to be a well-understood test.

+## Key Notebooks in this repository

+In order to walk the reader through the analysis process, many Jupyter Notebooks have been authored to explain the stages involved.
+Below we detail the motivation and purpose of some key notebooks.
+Please submit an issue if any information is incorrect, if you have any queries or suggestions for improvements, or if you wish another notebook to be included in this list!

+### A tutorial of the data structures used

+`data_structure_tutorial.ipynb`

+This notebook walks through the main data structures used in this analysis, from the spiral `Pipeline` and `Arm` objects output by the Galaxy Builder analysis code, through to the outputs of the `UniformBHSM` (Uniform Bayesian Hierarchical Spiral Model) class used to perform inference on the hierarchical model presented in the paper.

+### Performing inference with the model

+`performing_inference.ipynb`

+In this notebook, we demonstrate the usage of the hierarchical model classes to fit a small number of galaxies from the dataset.
+It is a scaled-down version of `do_inference.py`.

+### Plotting the spiral arm fits from the model

+`plot_resulting_fits.ipynb`

+This notebook recreates Figure 4 from the paper, showing the resulting logarithmic spiral fits overlaid on the source data points.

+### Explaining the frequency of one-armed spirals in the Galaxy Builder dataset

+`examining_one_armed_spirals.ipynb`

+It was noted that a surprisingly large number of galaxies only contained one spiral arm.
+We demonstrate that this is primarily an artefact of the clustering used to group volunteer spiral arms, and is therefore a result of the trade-off between false positives and false negatives required when choosing spiral arm clustering hyperparameters.

+### Investigating the link between morphology and pitch angle

+`morphology_comparison.ipynb`

+This notebook performs the analysis present in Section 3.2 of the paper, investigating whether we see evidence of a link between spiral pitch angle and the strength of a galaxy's bulge or bar.
+We find no statistically significant evidence for such a link.

+### Investigating the model of spiral winding from Pringle & Dobbs (2019)

+`testing_spiral_winding.ipynb`

+This notebook performs the analysis present in Section 3.3 of the paper, investigating whether we see evidence against the model of spiral winding proposed by [Pringle and Dobbs (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.1470P/abstract).
+We find no evidence against their model for either galaxy pitch angle or arm pitch angle.